-For internal certification authorities, the restriction of the permitted domains is also only takes place in the certificate management of the cPKI.
+For internal certification authorities, the restriction of the permitted domains only takes place in the certificate management of the cPKI.

-Telekom Security will verify the usage rights of the domain(s) after 825 days at the latest.
+To fulfill and comply with the [CAB-BR], Telekom Security will verify the usage rights of the domain(s) after 825 days at the latest.
 Telekom Security is entitled to request a complete list of all domains registered to DTAG and its subsidiaries and holdings from the customer.